What is cystitis?

 Diagnosis of cystitis

-Before the appearance of symptoms that presuppose the existence of an inflammation of the bladder, the first thing to do is to visit the doctor or specialist who, through analysis, will determine the causes of this inflammation.
+In the event of symptoms that presuppose the existence of an inflammation of the bladder, the first thing that is imposed is the visit to the doctor or specialist so that, through the pertinent analysis, it determines the causes of this inflammation, which can occur due to bacterial infection or by other non-infectious diseases, such as kidney stones, inflammation of the kidneys, cysts, etc.

 More information on renal problems